Barbara Ball

-Barbara Ball MRCS, LRCP, OBE (13 June 1924 – 13 March 2011) was a Bermudian physician, politician and social activist.
+Barbara Bertha Ball MRCS, LRCP, OBE (13 June 1924 – 13 March 2011) was a Bermudian physician, politician and social activist.
 She was the first woman physician to practice in Bermuda and took both black and white patients, an unusual event in the 1950s.
 During the time that segregation was rigidly enforced, Ball actively ignored the social norms, actively fighting for the civil rights of black Bermudians.
 She served as a member of the Parliament of Bermuda and represented black workers through her work with the Bermuda Industrial Union.
 In 1963, at a United Nations meeting regarding colonialism, Ball brought the situation of black workers on the island to the table.
 In 2000, she was honoured as an officer of the Order of the British Empire.

 Early life

 Barbara Bertha Ball was born on 13 June 1924 in Bermuda to Jessie Alice (née Clap) and Carlton Ball.
 Her mother was a native Bermudian and her father was an English carpenter who came to Bermuda to work at Prospect Garrison.
 Ball's younger brother Walter was physically disabled and would later become well-known newspaper vendor.
 After completing her secondary education at the all-white Bermuda High School for Girls, she won a government scholarship to attend medical school in Liverpool.
 In 1942, she entered Liverpool University, and also studied judo, graduating with her medical degree seven years later.